ThinkingBeyond/BeyondQuantum-2026/Dan Dariescu and Maria Fajardo/README.md

 To approach this problem realistically, we modelled three major quantum noise channels (amplitude damping, phase damping, and depolarising noise) using Qiskit simulations, and then analysed how both error correction and eavesdropping attacks affected the QBER and the Secret Key Rate (SKR).
 Instead of immediately relying on highly theoretical fault-tolerant quantum codes that remain difficult to implement on modern hardware, we first explored simpler, more practical correction methods, such as repetition coding and Hamming-based techniques, to evaluate the improvements realistically achievable in near-term quantum systems.

-## Key Terms and Definitions shown in this research (Advanced)
+## Key Terms and Definitions shown in this research (advanced)
+#### Quantum Key Distribution:
-Quantum Key Distribution is a cryptographic method that uses quantum mechanics to allow two parties to securely generate a shared secret key.
+A cryptographic method that uses quantum mechanics to allow two parties to securely generate a shared secret key.
 #### Measurement-Device-Independent QKD (MDI-QKD):
 A QKD protocol designed to eliminate detector-side attacks by introducing an untrusted intermediary (“Charlie”) who performs Bell-state measurements without learning the final key.
 Currently, it is amongst the most secure quantum cryptography algorithms, significantly better than E91 or BB84.
 #### Quantum Bit Error Rate (QBER):